SciKit-Surgery/snappysonic/README.rst

 Author: Stephen Thompson

+SnappySonic can be used as an ultrasound acquisition simulator.
+The output from a tracking system (NDI or AruCo tags) is to select a frame of pre-recorded video to show.
+A suitable video of ultrasound data is included in the data directory, however the user can select a video of their choosing.

-scikit-torso-simulator is part of the `SNAPPY`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.
+SnappySonic is part of the `SNAPPY`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

-scikit-torso-simulator supports Python 3.6.
+SnappySonic supports Python 3.6.

-snappy-torso-simulator uses out put from a tracking system (NDI or AruCo tags) to select a frame of video to show.
-It can be used to construct a simple to use ultrasound simulator.

 ::

+    pip install snappysonic
-    python sksurgerytorsosimulator.py --config config.json
+    python snappysonic.py --config config.json

 The config file defines the tracking parameters and image buffer, e.g.